stElmitchay/voting-applcation/README.md

 - View Results: See live vote counts for each candidate in a poll.
 - Built with Anchor v0.30.1
 - Frontend powered by React & TypeScript
+- Authentication with Privy: Email, social login and wallet connections

 ## 🛠️ Prerequisites